 Note: Medical and scientific information provided and endorsed by the Australasian Menopause Society might not be relevant to a particular person's circumstances and should always be discussed with that person's own healthcare provider.

-This Information Sheet may contain copyright or otherwise protected material.
+This Fact Sheet may contain copyright or otherwise protected material.
 Reproduction of this Information Sheet by Australasian Menopause Society Members and other health professionals for clinical practice is permissible.
 Any other use of this information (hardcopy and electronic versions) must be agreed to and approved by the Australasian Menopause Society.